 By Sara Stace

-Described as a book for little people with big feelings, author of My Feelings Matter Great, Sara X, says she wrote the book for her son Hudson who has ‘High functioning Autism and communicating feelings is something that we have had to work on together.
+Described as a book for little people with big feelings, author of My Feelings Matter, Sara Stace, says she wrote the book for her son Hudson who has ‘High functioning Autism and communicating feelings is something that we have had to work on together.
 Through working on this he has thrived!
 Sharing how he is feeling has not come easy and has been the cause of many hard days over the years.’
 Sara believes children want to share their feelings but often ‘just don’t have the skills on how to start’.
 This is a book designed with parents, families and educators in mind.

 ‘Karana’ comes recommended by educational leader and ECA former president Judy Radich.
 With rhyme and humour this is a delightful story says Judy about Karana, the father emu who cares for his chicks and teaches them everything they need to know to survive in the bush.